A Community at Work Helping Others

 The site selection process takes place locally, within broad national guidelines.
 Criteria are determined by the RTGH Board.
 Individual families are referred through neighborhood associations, local governement agencies, churches, synagogues, community organizations, and service groups, or by self-referral.

-All repairs are free for homeowners.
 Labor and many supplies are typically donated.
-Homeowners and family members are asked to welcome the volunteers into their homes and work alongside them to the extent possible.
-Our work is done with families and neighborhoods, not for them.
+Homeowners and family members are asked to welcome the volunteers into their homes and work alongside them if possible.

 Who Sponsors Rebuilding Together?